ansys/scade-design-rules/doc/source/rules/modelling/illegal_operations_on_constants.rst

 .. start_description

 Operator calls with only constant inputs shall not be used for the operators in parameter.
-This rule does not apply for Constants and not for Types
+This rule does not apply for Constants and not for Types.

 .. end_description